saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 :::note Limitations

+- TalkBack Audio is ONLY supported on Private devices, please reach out to our support team or your Sauce Labs representative to get this configured.
 - Audio Streaming is supported on iOS/iPadOS 13.2 and above.
 - Audio Streaming is supported on Android 10 and above.
 - When Audio Streaming is enabled, we are not attaching the audio to the test results after the session ends.
-- TalkBack Audio verification on Android is not supported.
 - Website testing is not yet available on Android.

 :::